-hotspotlist.h The HotspotList class interface, with at least the set of public member functions specified in Section 4.
+hotspotlist.h The HotspotList class interface, with at least the set of public methods specified in Section 4.
+You are free to add more, but use your judgment in deciding whether to add public or private methods.

 hotspotlist.cpp The implementation of the HotspotList class.